atshaya-anand/Pincode-finder/README.md

 # Pincode-finder
-A web applications that gives you the "PINCODE" of an address
+A web application that gives you the "PINCODE" of an address